Banks must plan for 'hard' Brexit, industry report warns

 Several major banks have already warned that they will each have to move thousands of jobs to another EU country in order to continue providing services to European clients once Britain leaves the bloc, after Prime Minister Theresa May said that Britain would leave the single market.

-Banks are already implementing "no regrets" contigency measures such as retaining legal entities, the report finds.
+Banks are already implementing "no regrets" contingency measures such as retaining legal entities, the report finds.

 Some banks' contingency plans will be achievable within two years whilst others could take at least 4 years to implement, depending on their current European footprint.